Young Farm High-Tech, High-Productivity, and High-Return Farming

 Evaluate cash rent sustainability using the 25% gross revenue benchmark and year-by-year Kentucky profitability data.
 Enter your crop mix and current rent to see how your operation compares.

-Enter your crop mix (must total 100%) and current cash rent per crop
+Enter your crop mix (must total 100%) and current cash rent per crop.
+Values imported from Crop Budget will be highlighted.

 × The 25% Rent Benchmark